jeronimonunes/rgbw-ctrl/firmware/doc/BLE_MANAGER.md

 To avoid flooding BLE notifications:

-* Output color notifications are throttled to once every 500ms.
+* Output color notifications are throttled to once every 500 ms.
 * Free heap notifications are throttled similarly.

 ---